angus-mackenzie/ASD-Notes/ASD10.md

 ![Sequence Diagram](img/sequence.png)
 # GRASP
-I don't quite *GRASP* this section.
+I don't quite *GRASP* this section :wink:

 * Design Objects with Responsibilities
     * A critical skill is designing or thinking in objects